matthuska/snakesorter/README.md

-# snakesorter - a Snakemake rule parameter sorter
+# snakesrt - a Snakemake rule parameter sorter

-_snakesorter_ sorts the rule parameters in Snakemake files to ensure that parameters in all rules appear in the same order.
+_snakesrt_ sorts the rule parameters in Snakemake files to ensure that parameters in all rules appear in the same order.

 *This software is not ready for use yet and will break your code*